nikitavoloboev/data/work/Focusing.md

 Working outside from home and changing location often is also something helps me a lot being productive.

 I also realise that multiple monitors is not so helpful for me after all and I am quite productive with just one.

+I also try to live by my calendar.
+That is I try to assign blocks of time where I work on certain things and actually follow through and work during these time blocks.
+There is always something useful that I can be doing and I don't want to waste any mental energy choosing what to do in the moment.